acrcloud/acrcloud_scan_files_python/README.md

 ## Scan error_scan file

  ```
- When Scan program  occurs some errors,error detail will store in error_scan.txt,When scan task done, you can rescan these error task.
+ When Scan program  occurs some errors,error detail will store in error_scan.txt,When the scan tasks are finished, you can rescan these error task.
  Example:
     python acrcloud_scan_files_python.py -e error_scan.txt
  ```